Mel and Sue: 1990s

-The pair's television breakthrough came on the French & Saunders sketch show, where they appeared together in several episodes.
+The pair's television breakthrough came on the French and Saunders sketch show, where they appeared together in several episodes.
 Mel and Sue gained widespread popularity in March 1997 when they launched a lunchtime chat show on Channel 4, Light Lunch, where celebrity chefs cooked lunch for the duo's celebrity guests.
 The show returned for a second series in 1998.

 1998-1999 The duo moved to a more prime-time evening slot and the show was renamed Late Lunch.

 In 1999, Mel and Sue were signed by ITV and hosted a comedy panel game for the network called Casting Couch, in a prime late evening slot, but it fared poorly in the ratings and was not recommissioned after its initial 6-episode run.
 ITV created Casting Couch as a vehicle to showcase Mel and Sue's comedic talents as a duo.
 In each episode, the pair form two teams under the guidance of team captains Chris Moyles and Tamara Beckwith, with regular guest celebrities Marcus Brigstocke and Kevin Day, and two guest celebrities.